Ardmore, Oklahoma: Arts and culture

 The Ardmore Masonic Lodge is one of the oldest civic organizations in Ardmore.

+The movies Dillinger (1973) and Fast Charlie... the Moonbeam Rider (1979) were partially filmed in Ardmore.

 Education

 Colleges and universities

 Ardmore is home to the University Center of Southern Oklahoma (a consortium-model system of higher education) which offers courses and degrees to the local population from four participating institutions of higher education: Murray State College, Southeastern Oklahoma State University, East Central University and Oklahoma State University (from the Oklahoma City campus).

 Primary and secondary schools

 Ardmore City Schools, Plainview Public Schools, and the Ardmore Christian School operate public schools in Ardmore.